passaH2O/dorado/docs/source/examples/example13.rst

     %matplotlib inline
     from matplotlib import pyplot as plt
     import json
-    import particlerouting
+    import dorado
-    from particlerouting import particle_track as pt
+    from dorado import particle_track as pt
-    from particlerouting import routines
+    from dorado import routines

 Load in model outputs